State-mandated PFML

 Benefit duration: Private employers may choose a plan that provides up to six (6) weeks per year, or twelve (12) weeks per year.

-Benefit amount: Eligible employees receive 60% of their average weekly wage, with the wages capped at the amount of the Social Security taxable wage maximum, which is $176,100 for 2025.
+Benefit amount: Eligible employees receive 60% of their average weekly wage, with the wages capped at the amount of the Social Security taxable wage maximum, which is $184,500 for 2026.

-Private plan option: Private employers who opt in to the state program may contract directly with MetLife and get a tax credit equal to 50% of the NH PFML insurance premium.
+Private plan option: Private employers who opt-in to the state program may contract directly with MetLife and get a tax credit equal to 50% of the NH PFML insurance premium.
 Employers also may choose to provide other PFML insurance approved by the New Hampshire Department of Insurance, or provide PFML benefits through an equivalent self-insured benefit plan.

 Job protection: None.
-However, another leave that provides job protection, such as FMLA, may run concurrently with NH PFML.
+However, another leave that provides job protection, such as Federal FMLA, may run concurrently with NH PFML.

 Resources: New Hampshire Paid Family and Medical Leave